bcgov/rocketchat/devops/readme.md

 # DevOps for RocketChat and Reggie

+**Note: This repo is no longer used for managing the Rocketchat deployment**

+**Rocketchat has moved to the Gold cluster and uses a separate gitops repo**

 This RocketChat suite uses Argo CD and Kustomize to manage deployments.
 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 Kustomize is a tool for efficiently managing Kubernetes resource manifests for multiple environments.
 GitHub Actions constitute the CI portion of the pipeline.

 The purpose of this document is to describe: